 What does the “exception clause” mean?

-The second clause is in Matt.
-19:9.
+The second “exception clause” is in Matthew 19:9.
 Here Jesus says: “And I say unto you, Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery.
 I discovered that modern translators have altered this verse to make it say something totally different than what Jesus originally said.
 The NIV (and most modern translations) reads totally different than the KJV.
 The first major change in the NIV is the incorrect twisting of the “translation” of the Greek word pornea as “marital unfaithfulness.”
-By twisting the meaning of pornea, the NIV opens wide the gate for divorce and remarriage in every divorce situation.
+By changing the meaning of pornea, the NIV opens wide the gate for divorce and remarriage in every divorce situation.
 In every divorce case at least one spouse is maritally unfaithful to their spouse.
 The very act of one spouse divorcing their mate is a serious act of marital unfaithfulness.
 In many divorce cases both spouses view the other as being maritally unfaithful in some way.
 Therefore, the NIV wrongly gives permission for at least one spouse to get remarried in every divorce situation!

 To translate the phrase “except for fornication” as “except for adultery”, giving adultery as grounds for divorce and remarriage has some problems.
 If a man’s wife committed adultery, how would her adultery keep him from committing adultery if he divorced her and remarried?
 Or to ask the question another way, is there any teaching or example in the Bible that would indicate that adultery by one marriage partner ends their marriage and makes them single again in God’s eyes?
 I have not found any Scriptural teaching or example where adultery ended a marriage, unless the spouse committing adultery was stoned.
 If he or she was stoned to death, that would end the marriage.
 Jesus’ words immediately following this exception clause make it clear that He was not giving permission to remarry after adultery.
 “And whoever marries her who is divorced commits adultery” (He gave no exception).
-God considers the first marriage valid even after a legal divorce and remarriage.
+God considers the first marriage to be still valid even after a legal divorce and remarriage.

 What then does the “exception clause” mean?
 Jesus was speaking to Jewish men, the Pharisees, in response to their question when He spoke these words in Matthew 19:9.
 Jesus said “Except it be for fornication and shall marry another.”
 Fornication is sexual relations with another unmarried person before one is married.
 The Jews required a man to write a certificate of divorce to end an engagement.
 We see this illustrated in the story of Joseph and Mary.
-Joseph believed that Mary had committed fornication with someone else and was planning to divorce her even though they were not yet married, when God stopped him.( Matt.
-1:19,20)
+Joseph believed that Mary had committed fornication with someone else and was planning to divorce her even though they were not yet married, when God stopped him.( Matthew 1:19,20)

-What Jesus said to these Jewish men, the Pharisees, in Matt.
-19:9 is that divorce and remarriage is sin unless the divorce occurred in the engagement period.
+What Jesus said to these Jewish men, the Pharisees, in Matthew 19:9 is that divorce and remarriage is sin unless the divorce occurred in the engagement period.
 Even then the engagement could only be broken if the fiancée committed fornication with another person.
 Jesus said that if the man divorced his fiancée in the engagement period before marriage occurs, then it is permissible for him to marry another.
 The exception only applied to the Jewish custom requiring divorce to break an engagement.
 I could not find any evidence that the Roman law or custom required a certificate of divorce to break an engagement.
-We do not find the Matt.
-19:9 “exception clause” repeated any other place in the Scriptures.
+We do not find the Matthew 19:9 “exception clause” repeated any other place in the Scriptures.

 The teaching of the Rabbis in Jesus’ day